Self-similarity

 In mathematics, a self-similar object is exactly or approximately similar to a part of itself (i.e., the whole has the same shape as one or more of the parts).
 Many objects in the real world, such as coastlines, are statistically self-similar: parts of them show the same statistical properties at many scales.
 Self-similarity is a typical property of fractals.
 Scale invariance is an exact form of self-similarity where at any magnification there is a smaller piece of the object that is similar to the whole.
 For instance, a side of the Koch snowflake is both symmetrical and scale-invariant; it can be continually magnified 3x without changing shape.
-The non-trivial similarity evident in fractals is distinguished by their fine structure, or detail on arbitrarily small scales.
-As a counterexample, whereas any portion of a straight line may resemble the whole, further detail is not revealed.